 "Nurses that decide to move on from working with us can end up in a variety of roles," says Jayne Byrne, a Project Coordinator for FirstCare Nursing Homes.

-"But as nurses have both a range and depth of care knowledge, going back in to care in some form is an obvious fit.
-Recently a couple of our nurses have gone on to start their own home care business.
+"But as nurses have both a range and depth of care knowledge, going back into care in some form is an obvious fit.
+Recently a couple of our nurses have gone on to start their own home care businesses.
 It's a perfect fit to continue using their experience.”

 Your own patient care business lets you keep working with patients, but at your own pace.